 Student academic transcripts will be reviewed annually.
-The college is required to apply both qualitative (grade point) and quantitative (pace of completion) standards in measuring academic progress.
-Students not meeting the requirements after one academic year, or two terms, will lose future aid eligibility.
-If a student fails to meet SAP, they will receive a letter from the Financial Aid Office stating they have lost federal aid eligibility.
+Entering students are considered to be making satisfactory academic progress.
+The college is required to apply qualitative and quantitative measures, which include grade point, pace of completion and maximum allowable time frame standards, to determine academic progress.
+Students not meeting the requirements after one academic year, or two consecutive terms, will lose future federal aid eligibility.
+If a student fails to meet SAP, they will receive a letter from the financial aid office stating they have lost Title IV (federal) aid eligibility.